Set up Workbench

 GRANT APPLICATION ROLE POSIT_TEAM_SOURCE.POSIT_TEAM_ADMIN TO APPLICATION POSIT_TEAM_TARGET;After running this code, you can ask that backups from POSIT_TEAM_SOURCE be used when launching Workbench in the Posit Team Native App named POSIT_TEAM_TARGET.

 Next, click Continue.
 This will restart Workbench with these credentials and it will be available in 3-4 minutes.
+Or click Skip to skip the integration and continue with setup.

 Ready